decodelabs/systemic/README.md

 ## Windows
 Please note, OS and Process support on Windows is currently extremely sketchy - this will be fleshed out soon!

-### Locale & Timezone

-Looking for Locale and Timezone info?
-This has moved to [Cosmos](https://github.com/decodelabs/cosmos).

 ## Licensing
 Systemic is licensed under the MIT License.
 See [LICENSE](./LICENSE) for the full license text.